MaestroEFe/DevOps-Projects-Darey/1.0.git-project/README.md

   This command uploads Jerry's Branch to the GitHub repository, making it available for review and merging into the main project

-So far you have experienced collaboration betwen Tom and Jerry.
+### 3. So far you have experienced collaboration betwen Tom and Jerry.
 But that is not all.
 Somenone needs to review their work, merge the changes to the main project, and resolve conflicts if any.
 In the next project, we will see how that work.

-# Note to Instructor

-<span style="color: red;"> The use of `git add index.html` was replaced with `git add .` to add all the changes make in the project based on the images and modification that was happening in the ReadMe file.
-Kindly advise if i should ignore all the changes in subsequent prejects.
-Thanks.</span>